rancher/elemental-toolkit/docs/content/en/docs/Customizing/runtime_features.md

 ```

 {{% alert title="Note" %}}
-`/system/features` is the default path which can be customized in the [cOS configuration file](../general_configuration) by specifying it with `COS_FEATURESDIR`.
+`/system/features` is the default path which can be customized in the [Elemental configuration file](../general_configuration) by specifying it with `COS_FEATURESDIR`.
 {{% /alert %}}

-By default cOS ships the `vagrant` featureset - when enabled will automatically create the default `vagrant` user which is generally used to create new Vagrant boxes.
+By default Elemental ships the `vagrant` featureset - when enabled will automatically create the default `vagrant` user which is generally used to create new Vagrant boxes.

 If you don't need `cos-features` you can avoid installing {{<package package="system/cos-features" >}}, it's optional.